-Prerequisite: MGT 210 or BUS 250
+Prerequisite: MGT 210

 Examine the ways in which formal organizations function as unique cultures with their own norms, expectations of members, styles of leadership, organizational personalities, and relationships outside the organization.
 Special emphasis will be put on topics relating to individual, interpersonal, team, and organizational dynamics.